 Whether you’ve been told that Social Services will be going to Court about your child, or have been invited to a Pre-Proceedings meeting, our Care Proceedings Solicitors can help you.

 If you are the parent of the child, or another person who has Parental Responsibility, such as a relative who has a Residence Order or a Child Arrangement Order, then in most cases you will be entitled to Legal Aid to cover all of your legal costs and it doesn’t matter what your financial situation is.

-Our specialist team of Care Proceedings Solicitors in London, Bristol or Leeds can represent you at Court hearings and at Pre-Proceedings meetings.
+Our specialist team of Care Proceedings Solicitors in London, Bristol, Leeds or Manchester can represent you at Court hearings and at Pre-Proceedings meetings.
 For help and legal advice get in touch with our Care Proceedings Solicitors.